ageis/anondns/README.md

 Source: [https://stats.labs.apnic.net/dnssec][32]
 </sub></sup>

-However, the problem is that client resolvers are not validating.[¹][25] Although we have a 90% DNSSEC-enabled internet, approximately 12% of users are validating.
+However, the problem is that client resolvers are not validating.[¹][25] Although we have an approximately 90% DNSSEC-enabled internet, only a meagre 12% of users are validating.

 ![Percentage of client resolvers validating][27]
 <sub><sup>
 Source: [http://rick.eng.br/dnssecstat][12]
 </sub></sup>

-So, we have chosen to verify DNSSEC-signed zones against the root trust anchors.
 With strict ordering of upstream nameservers enabled, an insecure or an invalid result should mean the query is forwarded to the next server in the chain, until the result is valid, and it will be cached.
 We've also adjusted Tor's configuration so that circuits are changed more frequently, in order to grasp at a wider variety of sources for zone information.

-The following graph shows that DNSSEC rates are higher in Scandinavian countries than the United States.
-Setting [ExitNodes](https://www.torproject.org/docs/tor-manual.html.en#ExitNodes) to some country codes, which is usually inadvisable, could be helpful in this instance.
+The following graph shows that validation rates are higher in Scandinavian countries than, for insance, the United States.
+Hypothetically, setting [ExitNodes](https://www.torproject.org/docs/tor-manual.html.en#ExitNodes) in `torrc` to some specific country codes, which is usually inadvisable, might be helpful in this instance.

-Generally, I have been running this on my machine for weeks and encountered no problems.
+But in general, I have been running this name resolution scheme on my Linux desktop for weeks and encountered no problems at all.

 ![DNSSEC validation rate by country][29]
 <sub><sup>